Last Updated on

 Can You Swaddle a Newborn at Night?

 Yes.
 Swaddling can be done at night, but the right procedures must be followed to ensure the baby gets good sleep.
-If you do follow the right techniques and precautions, then you can swaddle for 4-5 months. should be
+If you follow the right techniques and precautions, you can swaddle for 4-5 months.

 Precautions to Take While Swaddling